 God gave Adam a chance to take the place of Satan the devil, to sit on earth's throne, and to restore the government of God on earth.
-Adam rejected that tremendous opportunity, and yielded to Satan, who to this day remains on earth's throne as the god of this world.
+Adam rejected that tremendous opportunity, and yielded to Satan, who to this day remains on earth's throne as the ruler of this world.
 Christ, the second Adam, is coming soon to sit on that throne, and restore the government of God.

 Lucifer was originally placed on this earth to administer God's government on the earth, but Lucifer refused to do God's will.
 He rejected God's commands, and he snubbed God's government.
 He substituted his own form of government, which resulted in him disqualifying himself.